 “Healthcare is experiencing one of the largest and most rapid changes we’ve witnessed in the past 50 years, which produces both opportunity and great stress on the people and the systems striving to provide healing to human beings.

 How we invest in, develop, and support people–the largest asset we have in the healing professions–is the vital question in determining whether our future will be a better one.”

 Read G. Pierce.
 M.D., is a practicing internist and an experienced healthcare leader, coach, and facilitator who enjoys working at the intersection of organizational culture and complex clinical systems.
-In addition to seeing patients at the University of Colorado, he concurrently serves as Vice President of Culture Transformation and Strategy at the Institute for Healthcare Excellence (IHE), and in this role works with health systems around the country on clinical transformation, creating healthy workplace culture, and increasing performance of physicians, clinical teams, and healthcare leaders.
+In addition to seeing patients at the University of Colorado, he concurrently serves as IHE Senior Consultant, and in this role works with health systems around the country on clinical transformation, creating healthy workplace culture, and increasing performance of physicians, clinical teams, and healthcare leaders.